ChrisDeFreitas/Appointment-AppServer/README.md

 Overview
 ===
 - This server application was built to meet the requirements of software engineering position as such it is not a fully realized application (with well defined spec etc.).
-- the application uses the Zend Expressive Framework and PHPUnit
+- the application uses the Zend Expressive Framework, PHPUnit, and PDO for data access
+- all code pass PHP_CodeSniffer via "composer check"
+- unit tests are integrated into the framework so "composer test" will run all unit tests
 - a client application was not created because of time constraints (./public/index.html is the first steps towards that).
 - opening a browser to http://localhost:8080 shows a page with available API endpoints (./public/index.html)
+- all Action and test files have a $debug variable; when true debug messages are sent to stderr, the server's console output
+- to debug an Action's database calls change $this->dbInit(false); to $this->dbInit(true);

 Zend Expressive Framework Errors